 Gary worked throughout the United States, from Alaska to Florida, California to New England, and also in Canada and Saudi Arabia.
-Having
+Having had the opportunity to work in so many places across the country, he had the unique opportunity to encounter a variety of job experiences and knowledge along the way.
+This experience gave him a background for how to train students properly and safely.

-Gary had been involved in various phases of line work, including distribution, transmission highlines, underground and substations, as well as catenary experience

-- Overhead Contact Systems- working on the electric trains systems in Connecticut, Arizona, and California.
+Gary had been involved in various phases of line work, including distribution, transmission highlines, underground and substations, as well as catenary experience - Overhead Contact Systems- working on the electric trains systems in Connecticut, Arizona, and California.
 He had filled various positions of line-work, advancing throughout the years, from apprentice lineman, journeyman lineman, foreman, general foreman and superintendent.